-The University of Washington Dream Project serves two populations: primarily first-generation and/or low-income students who are college bound and UW undergraduates from a wide variety of backgrounds.
+The University of Washington Dream Project serves two populations: primarily first-generation and/or low-income students and UW undergraduates from a wide variety of backgrounds.

 Historically, first-generation and low-income students have, for a variety of reasons, struggled to access higher education.
 The Dream Project seeks to help alleviate this diminished access to higher education through focused outreach that educates such individuals to a wide range of educational opportunities and assists them in taking advantage of them.